Things You Can’t Miss in Central Otago!

 1. Bike the Otago Central Rail Trail

 If you really want to see it all in the Central Otago region then you need to hit the Otago Central Rail Trail!
-Bike this 150km journey of discovery along this old railway route seeing quaint New Zealand towns, mountain scenery, rocky landscapes, tunnel, viaducts and much more.
+Bike this 150km (93-mile) journey of discovery along this old railway route seeing quaint New Zealand towns, mountain scenery, rocky landscapes, tunnel, viaducts and much more.
 The trail between Middlemarch and Clyde is one of the New Zealand Great Rides and regarded as one of the best bike trails in the South Island.

 Location: Between Middlemarch and Clyde.

-2. Get your Adrenaline Fix in Queenstown
+2. Get Your Adrenaline Fix in Queenstown

 Queenstown is on the top of most travellers’ bucket lists when they come to New Zealand so we really don’t need to give it much of an introduction.
 In the “Adrenaline Capital of New Zealand,” you really won’t get bored with the likes of bungy jumping, skydiving, jet boating, luging, canyoning swinging, paragliding, rafting and so much more going on!
 For our picks on the things you can’t miss in Queenstown, head on over to our must-do list for Queenstown.

-3. Race around the Highlands Race Track
+3. Race Around the Highlands Race Track

-4. See the historic town of Ophir
+4. See the Historic Town of Ophir

 Central Otago is dotted with quaint and characterful towns that sprouted during the Central Otago gold rush in the 1860s.
 One of the most picturesque is the little town of Ophir right in the heart of the Central Otago region and along the Otago Central Rail Trail.
 Send a postcard with the unique gold mining postage stamp at the mud-brick post office.
+Check out some stunning places to stay in the town in the 5 Best Luxury Accommodation in Alexandra & Clyde.

-5. Pan for gold at the Goldfields Mining Centre
+5. Pan for Gold at the Goldfields Mining Centre

 As you’ve guessed, gold mining was kind of a big deal in the Central Otago region.
 Did you know that you can still find gold in the rivers today?
 Check out the Goldfields Mining Centre along the stunning Kawarau River gorge where you can pan for gold, do a guided or self-guided tour of the historic gold mining equipment (while getting awesome views of the river gorge), and more!